Henricus & Beyond

 • The settlement expands when Dale begins constructing a series of fortified homes known as “Coxsondale” including the first English hospital in Virginia, “Mount Malady” and Reverend Alexander Whiteker’s new home, “Rocke Hall.”

-• Pocahontas is eventually brought to Henricus, where she is cared for and instructed in Christianity by Reverend Alexander Whitaker.
-She is baptized and given the Christian name Rebecca.
+• Pocahontas, the daughter of Wahunsenacawh (Chief Powhatan) is captured by the English during hostilities and brought to Henricus, where she is instructed in Christianity by Reverend Alexander Whitaker.
+Eventually she is baptized and given the name Rebecca.

 • Dale expands downriver to adjacent land, naming this area Bermuda Hundred.
 Bermuda Hundred and Bermuda City would become the largest and most vibrant community in the colony and only leading planters allowed to reside there.
 It’s deep water port and confluence of rivers made it a leading choice for a new capital.